danos/dpdk/doc/guides/contributing/patches.rst

 The mailing list for DPDK development is `dev@dpdk.org <http://mails.dpdk.org/archives/dev/>`_.
 Contributors will need to `register for the mailing list <http://mails.dpdk.org/listinfo/dev>`_ in order to submit patches.
 It is also worth registering for the DPDK `Patchwork <http://patches.dpdk.org/project/dpdk/list/>`_

+If you are using the GitHub service, you can link your repository to the ``travis-ci.org`` build service.
+When you push patches to your GitHub repository, the travis service will automatically build your changes.

 The development process requires some familiarity with the ``git`` version control system.
 Refer to the `Pro Git Book <http://www.git-scm.com/book/>`_ for further information.